 I am talking about those MF (excuse my French) mosquitoes.
 Seriously, this specie?
 Why are they here except for making us suffer?
 We might discuss that philosophical matter at some point, but for now, let’s prevent mosquito bites and calm them down if they occur.

 In addition, consider Geranium Rosat (Pelargonium graveolens), Fine Lavender (Lavandula angustifolia), Lemon-scented Eucalyptus (Eucalyptus citriodora), and Combava (Citrus hystrix) which around here we know as Kaffir lime.
 Yup, that one is not only great in your Tom Yum!
 You can diffuse them or dilute in oil to apply on your skin.
-Best if you can sneak in some Neem oil (Azadirachta indica), repulsive to mosquitoes, or in alcohol (which you will be able to use as a spray too).
+Best if you can sneak in some Neem oil (Azadirachta indica), repulsive to mosquitoes, or in alcohol (which you will be able to use as a spray for your resistant clothes too).

 And to calm down the itchiness and inflammation of a bite?
 Apply some Aspic lavender (Lavandula spicata), Tea tree (Melaleuca alternifolia), Geranium Rosat (Pelargonium graveolens) and Peppermint (Mentha piperita).